jacobp100/sciline-editor/README.md

 &#x25a1;<sup>&#x25a1;</sup>

-However, in the case we are converting to MathML or a Sciline Calculator AST, and the superscript immediately precedes an element that accepts a superscript (the element is suffixed with an `S`), they are merged together, much like ligatures in fonts.
+However, in the case we are converting to MathML or a TechniCalc Calculator AST, and the superscript immediately precedes an element that accepts a superscript (the element is suffixed with an `S`), they are merged together, much like ligatures in fonts.
 If an element does not accept a superscript, it is left unaltered

 1 &#x25a1;<sup>&#x25a1;</sup> &#x2192; 1<sup>&#x25a1;</sup>